UBC-MDS/fml_doc_gen/README.md

 ## Python Ecosystem

-`fml_doc_generator` fits into the Python ecosystem as a specialized tool for automating function documentation.
+`fml_doc_gen` fits into the Python ecosystem as a specialized tool for automating function documentation.
 While other Python packages like [`sphinx`](https://www.sphinx-doc.org/) and [`pydoc`](https://docs.python.org/3/library/pydoc.html) exist for generating documentation from docstrings, there are no widely known packages that automatically generate docstrings themselves using AI.
-This makes `fml_doc_generator` unique in its approach by leveraging OpenAI's capabilities to produce high-quality docstrings with minimal effort from the developer.
+This makes `fml_doc_gen` unique in its approach by leveraging OpenAI's capabilities to produce high-quality docstrings with minimal effort from the developer.

 If you are aware of a similar tool, feel free to contribute to our documentation by suggesting it!